pulpbill/EFK-Helm/README.md

 # EFK
-EasticSearch Fluent Bit and Kibana for K8s (and some other things, like Beats/Filebeats) at AWS:
+ElasticSearch Fluent Bit and Kibana Helm chart for K8s (and some other things, like Beats/Filebeats) at AWS:

 ## First steps:
 Get yourself a running Kubernetes cluster: